| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 issues to be addressed in this area, which will be discussed

+later.
 Clearly these generalised statements

 cover a very wide range of approaches to storage of